Autocar (magazine): History

 Autocar claims to have invented the road test in 1928 when it analysed the Austin 7 Gordon England Sunshine Saloon.
 Autocar has been published weekly throughout its life with only strikes in the 1970s interrupting its frequency.

 The magazine's name was changed from The Autocar to Autocar at the start of 1962.

 In 1988 Autocar absorbed the rival magazine Motor, with which it had done battle on the newsstands since 1903.
 From the 7 September 1988 issue the magazine became Autocar & Motor.
 It reverted to Autocar for the 21 September 1994 issue.

-The magazine has scored many firsts in its history including the first full road tests and independent performance tests of the Jaguar XJ220, McLaren F1, and the Porsche 911 GT1.
+The magazine has scored many firsts in its history, including the first full road tests and independent performance tests of the Jaguar XJ220, McLaren F1, and the Porsche 911 GT1.

 It was also the first magazine to produce independently recorded performance figures for the Bugatti Veyron, which were published in the 31 May 2006 issue.

-In 2021, Autocar digitised its entire archive dating back to 1895.
-The Motoring Archive but is dead now! (was available to subscribers online).
+In 2023, Autocar digitised its entire archive dating back to 1895.
+The Autocar Archive is available to subscribers online.